OctopusDeploy/blog/blog/2017-05/octopuses.md

 1. **Scale:** A single server has finite resources.
 Whilst a [high availability cluster](https://octopus.com/high-availability) allows you to scale work across multiple servers, there are many situations where having large numbers of entities (Environments, Machines, Projects, etc) impacts performance and usability.

 1. **Security:** For security and compliance reasons your organization doesn't allow network communication between development and production environments.
-In most cases, you also need strict controls around which people can access your production environment.
 Many customers address this by having an Octopus Server in each security zone.

 1. **Distributed Environments:** Many organizations deploy to environments across multiple geographic regions.
 Deployment performance (particularly package transfers) can be dramatically improved by hosting an Octopus Server instance in each location.